Single-Parent Families, by Race/Ethnicity

 How is our region performing?

-In 2009-13, among all racial/ethnic groups, the region had larger proportions of families headed by single parents than in the state as a whole (excluding NYC) and the nation.
-The largest discrepancies came among Hispanic families, where the region's rate was 39% higher than the state's, and among Asian families, where the region's rate was 84% higher than the state's.
-The group with the highest regional rate was Black or African American residents, at 74%, followed by Hispanic residents at 59%, White residents at 31%, and Asian residents at 23%.
-Each group had higher rates in the city of Rochester than in the region as a whole, with the largest differences coming among Hispanic residents (71% in the city, twelve points higher than regionally) and White residents (56% in the city, twenty-five points higher than regionally).
+In 2009-13, among all racial/ethnic groups, the region had larger proportions of families headed by single parents than in the state as a whole and the nation.
+The largest discrepancies came among African-American families, where the region's rate was 10 points higher than the state's, and among Asian families, where the region's rate was 8 points higher than the state's rate.
+The group with the highest regional rate was African American residents, at 74%, followed by Hispanic residents at 59%, white residents at 31%, and Asian residents at 23%.
+Each group had higher rates in the city of Rochester than in the region as a whole, with the largest differences coming among Hispanic residents (71% in the city, 12 points higher than regionally) and white residents (56% in the city, 25 points higher than regionally).
 Every racial and ethnic group in the region and the City of Rochester saw increases from 2000 to 2010-14.

 Notes about the data

 The 2009-13 figures are from the Census Bureau's American Community Survey.
 The bureau combined three five years of responses to the survey to provide estimates for smaller geographic areas and increase the precision of its estimates.
 However, because the information came from a survey, the samples responding to the survey were not always large enough to produce reliable results, especially in small geographic areas.
 CGR has noted on data tables the estimates with relatively large margins of error.
 Estimates with three asterisks have the largest margins, plus or minus 50% or more of the estimate.
 Two asterisks mean plus or minus 35%-50%, and one asterisk means plus or minus 20%-35%.
 For all estimates, the confidence level is 90%, meaning there is 90% probability the true value (if the whole population were surveyed) would be within the margin of error (or confidence interval).
 The survey provides data on characteristics of the population that used to be collected only during the decennial census.
 Data for this indicator are expected to be released in the fourth quarter.